arturasjuskys/Full_Stack_Engineer-All_Notes/38 User Authentication & Authorization/4.5 Project ;Dognation; Password Authentication/README.md

 13. Now that Passport is configured, in app.js, add middleware to initialize passport in order to set up the functions to serialize/deserialize the user data from the request.
 14. Add middleware to include the session with passport.

+## Bcrypt
+15. Navigate to the /register endpoint in users.routes.js.

+    Notice how we’re storing plaintext passwords when registering new users.
+This a big security risk!

+    Use bcrypt to generate a salt and store it in a variable.
+16. Use bcrypt to hash the plaintext password that was passed in through the request object.

+    Store the hashed password in a variable and update the newUser object to used that password before storing it in the DB.
+17. When a user attempts to log in, Passport’s local strategy will be called and look for a user in the DB with the password that was sent.
+We’ll be using bcrypt to compare this password with the hashed password stored in the DB.

+    Navigate to passport.js and start by updating the callback function from helper.findByUsername() into an asynchronous function.
+18. Update the code within the helper.findByUsername() function body in order to compare the plaintext password that’s passed in with the user’s password in the DB, user.password.

+    Store this value in a variable called matchedPassword.
+19. In the last if statement that checks if a user was found but the password was invalid, we’re comparing user.password to password.
+Replace this line of code using the matchedPassword variable.